My heart raced as I tossed and turned in bed.

 She slowly nodded in agreement, “we do.”

 Memories… of me kissing her at the top of this very observatory in ’89.
-Of me booking a reservation at the South Tower in ’92 for us to have dinner alone in the same restaurant we’re taking our kids to today.
+Of me booking a reservation at the South Tower in ’92 for us to have dinner alone in the very restaurant we’re taking or kids to today.

-Memories… of when I betrayed her in ’87 with Tatiana Thumbtzen.
+Memories… of when I betrayed her in ’87 with Tatiana.
 Playing my wife for a fool.
 And for that same woman to oust us when I was completely over her, but she wanted to spite my wife…

 Yes.
 Memories both bad and good…